Measurement Component

 self.ui.setLayout(layout)

-The type of layout defines how added widgets are arranged.
+The type of layout determines how widgets are arranged.
 Here, QVBoxLayout

 stacks them vertically.
-ScopeFoundry provides convenience methods to create widgets that, out of the box, update when settings
+ScopeFoundry provides convenience methods to create widgets that automatically update when settings

 function and a start/stop button to the layout: